pymor/pymor/docs/source/getting_started.md

 ## Balanced Truncation for LTI System

-Here we consider a syntetic linear time-invariant (LTI) system of the form
+Here we consider a synthetic linear time-invariant (LTI) system of the form

 $$
 \begin{align*}